margomerritt/bikesharing/README.md

 * Show the number of bike trips for each type of user and gender for each day of the week.

 ### Resources
+The data used in this project was downloaded from the Citi Bike System Data page (https://ride.citibikenyc.com/system-data).
+This project used data the data from August 2019.
+The Citi Bike Trip Histories data includes:
+* Trip Duration (seconds)
+* Start Time and Date
+* Stop Time and Date
+* Start Station Name
+* End Station Name
+* Station ID
+* Station Lat/Long
+* Bike ID
+* User Type (Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member)
+* Gender (Zero = unkown; 1 = male; 2 = female)
+* Year of Birth

 ## Results